 To ensure timing accuracy, make sure bib number is:

 REGISTER ONLINE We strongly recommend using our fast & efficient online system to register with a Credit Card or eCheck.
-(Online Registration Ends June 28 at 11:59 PM).
+(Online Registration ends Thursday, June 28 at 12:00 PM).
 Those wishing to register after the close of Online Registration, will need to register on site on the day of the race.

 Send mail in registrations (checks only) to: